-The following table summarizes our research and development expenses by type of activity for the years ended December 31, 2015 and 2014:
+The following table summarizes our research and development expenses by type of activity for the years ended December 31, 2016 and 2015:

-Year Ended December 31,
+For the Years Ended December 31,

-(in thousands) 2015 2014
+(in thousands) 2016 2015

-Trabodenoson-direct clinical and non-clinical \$ 8,653 \$4,383
+Trabodenoson-direct clinical and non-clinical \$ 22,598 \$ 8,653

 Personnel and other expenses:

-Employee and consultant-related expenses 3,483 1,075
+Employee and consultant-related expenses 7,763 3,483

+Target validation expenses 802

-Facility expenses 336 121
+Facility expenses 533 336

-Other expenses 82 13
+Other expenses 289 82

-Total personnel and other expenses 3,901 1,209
+Total personnel and other expenses 9,387 3,901

-Total research and development expenses \$12,554 \$5,592
+Total research and development expenses \$ 31,985 \$ 12,554

-All research and development efforts and expenses for the years ended December 31, 2015 and 2014 relate to the development of trabodenoson.
 We do not track trabodenoson-related expenses by product candidate.
 All expenses related to trabodenoson as a monotherapy also benefit the FDC product candidate trabodenoson with latanoprost.
-We have expended approximately \$50 million for external development costs related to trabodenoson from inception through December 31, 2015.
+We have expended approximately \$74 million for external development costs related to trabodenoson from inception through December 31, 2016.

-The process of conducting the necessary clinical research to obtain regulatory approval is costly and time consuming and the successful development of our product candidates is highly uncertain.
+The process of conducting the necessary clinical research to obtain regulatory approval is costly and time consuming and the successful development of our product candidates is highly uncertain, especially considering the MATrX-1 Phase 3 clinical trial's failure to meet its primary endpoint.
 Our future research and development expenses will depend on the clinical success of our product candidates, as well as ongoing assessments of the commercial potential of such product candidates.
 In addition, we cannot forecast with any degree of certainty which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
-We expect our research and development expenses to increase in future periods for the foreseeable future as we seek to complete development of our lead product candidate, trabodenoson, further develop our other product candidates and expand our research and development personnel to focus on these product candidate development activities.
+We do not expect our research and development expenses to increase in 2017 as we fully assess the results from the latest Phase 3 trial.